31 December 2014

 label: Elektra Records - nationality: USA

-The album is not bad but far from one of their best - the sound is similar to In My Tribe but it simply doesn't contain a decent amount of great and memorable tracks, and everything is just... quite solid workmanship, which isn't bad - it just doesn't really move me that much, and it stands as a rather forgettable album in between two great ones.
+The album is not bad but not one of their best - the sound is similar to In My Tribe but it simply doesn't contain that amount of great and memorable tracks, and everything is just... quite solid workmanship, which isn't bad - it just doesn't really move me that much, and it stands as a somewhat forgettable album in between two really unique releases.

 [ allmusic.com 3,5 / 5, Rolling Stone 4 / 5 stars ]